South Australian Consolidated Acts

 (1) A strata corporation may raise such funds (including reserve funds for future expenditure of a capital nature) as it thinks necessary.

-(2) For the purpose of raising funds the strata corporation may, by resolution, levy contributions against all unit holders.
+(2) For the purpose of raising funds the strata corporation may, by ordinary resolution, levy contributions against all unit holders.

 (3) The contributions—